thoughtfulbloke/letter2ed/README.md

 Death rates for an age stratified group, for a time period in a given location, measure the rate at which that age group dies.
-These can be directly compared to death rates in other time periods and locations to compare if the group experience is more or less deadly.
+These can be directly compared to death rates in other time periods and locations to measure if the group experience is more or less deadly.
 As it is a rate, it automatically adjusts for change in the population size of the age group.